Organise your Christmas music.

 Did you know…the colour of choice for Father Christmas used to be brown or green?
 But it is a myth that the 1930s Coca Cola advertisements created the Santa in red we know today.
 He is depicted in a red costume as early as the Victorian era, including Thomas Nast cartoons of the 1860s and 1870s.

-PLEASING PAGES TO PERUSE: Christmas in New York – CLICK HERE; Letters to Santa – CLICK HERE; Baubles & Ornaments – CLICK HERE; Pop, Soul, Jazz & Legends – CLICK HERE; Christmas Stocking Gifts – CLICK HERE; Christmas Thoughts – CLICK HERE
+PLEASING PAGES TO PERUSE: Letters to Santa – CLICK HERE; Baubles & Ornaments – CLICK HERE; Pop, Soul, Jazz & Legends – CLICK HERE; Christmas Stocking Gifts – CLICK HERE; Christmas Thoughts – CLICK HERE

 The Day in Detail:

 Mrs. C says: Music plays such an important part at Christmas, probably more than at any other time of the year.
 It’s evocative and essential.
-Sync all your Christmas music with your device of choice.
 Make a note of Christmas songs missing from your collection and stream or download them.
 Select some of your favourite non-Christmas party music.
-Make Christmas playlists for Christmas carols; Christmas party; Christmas dinner party; Decorating the tree; Christmas classical; Christmas favourites and New Year’s Eve.
+Create Christmas playlists for Christmas carols; Christmas party; Christmas dinner party; Decorating the tree; Christmas classical; Christmas favourites and New Year’s Eve.
 We have some suggestions on our Playlist Tips page.

 Ed Elf: I don’t know about you Mrs. C, but I already feel like rockin’ around the Christmas tree.